chunloklo/game-dev-projects/README.md

 ## Touhou Tribute GBA Game - Developer/Designer

-A shoot’em up tribute to the Touhou series for the Gameboy Advanced
+A shoot’em up tribute to the Touhou series for the GameBoy Advanced

 ![Game Screenshot](imgs/thou-screenshot.png)